Content

 Today the ball is passed back to us

-In the world of audio, luckily the same holds true.
-We learn from that, that a certain way of enjoying music has gathered a larger fan-base over time than we could have hoped for in the past.
-Originals from the 1920s and 1930s from e.g. Western Electric, Klangfilm or Westrex are sought-after collectors’ items world-wide, are expensive and thus cannot be afforded by most aficionados of such systems.
-The demonstration by Silbatone, of such a WE-system (L9) at the HighEnd 2010 in Munich has probably resulted in not only visitors, but also one or the other exhibitor, questioning their believe in the alleged progress made, where music is often shredded into tone-scraps, ignoring the music’s inner cohesion.
+In the world of audio, gladly the same holds true.
+What we learned from it was, that a certain way of enjoying music has gathered a larger base over time – and on a greater scale than we could have hoped for in the past.
+Original audio gear from the 1920s and 1930s for e.g. the ones from Western Electric, Klangfilm or Westrex are sought after collectors' items world wide, very expensive and thus cannot be afforded by most aficionados of such systems.
+The demonstration of such a WE-system (L9) by Silbatone at the High End 2010 in Munich not only led to crowded audiences, but also to a distressed believe in a supposed progress by more than a few exhibitors.
+A progress that often comes along with music reproduction characterized by fragmented tonal structures and the complete absence of an organic coherence.

 Miracles do happen

-We attended the first demonstration of a WE 15A/555 system in Paris in a small auditorium near the Place Pigalle in summer 1985, which was organized by our later distribution partners from L'Audiophile.
-To listen to Barbara’s “Göttingen” via WE 25B (from the collection of J.C.Verdier) and also to Nemesis provided lasting memories.
-Good friends do know how long we have wished for a re-launch of such components.
-That these drivers and horns now come from China reveals that the idea of sustainability of a product has also become an increasingly important consideration in China.
-To get so close to the original, with such artisanal perfection, resulting in a timeless sound – we could only dream about this in the past.
-Today these things have become real and Line-Magnetic Audio truly deserves our gratitude for that.
+In the summer of 1985 we attended the first demonstration of a WE 15A/555 system in Paris at a small auditorium near Place Pigalle.
+It was organized by our later distribution partners from L‘Audiophile.
+Listening to Barbara‘s “Göttingen“ via WE 25B (from the collection of J.C.
+Verdier) and also to Nemesis, left long lasting memories.
+Close friends might know, how long we have wished for a re-launch of such components.
+The fact that these drivers and horn designs are now available from China reveals, that the idea of an inimitability of a product has become part of serious considerations in China too.
+In the past we could only dream of coming that close to the original with such craftsmanship – all in all resulting in a sound of timeless beauty.
+We believe that LineMagnetic Audio truly deserves our appreciation.

 Line-Magnetic WE 22 A